 In AUEB operates a complete Course Management System that supports Asynchronous eLearning Services via a simple web browser (https://eclass.aueb.gr).
-Through e-Class, lecturers distribute to student's material related to their lessons, such as notes, presentations, exercises and announcements, while students can submit their work in electronic form.
-The e-Class is used in all courses of the Statistics Department to facilitate communication between students and teachers.
+Through e-Class, lecturers may distribute, to their students, material related to their lessons, such as notes, presentations, exercises and announcements, while the latter may submit their work in electronic form.
+The e-Class is used in all courses of the Department of Statistics, to facilitate communication between students and teachers.